standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 Add your changes in commits [with a message that explains them](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
 Document choices or decisions you make in the commit message, this will enable everyone to be informed of your choices in the future.

 If you are adding code, make sure you've added and updated the relevant documentation and tests before you submit your pull request.
-Make sure to write tests that show the behaviour of the newly added or changed code.
+Make sure to write tests that show the behavior of the newly added or changed code.

 ### 2. Pull request